testcontainers/testcontainers-go/docs/features/common_functional_options.md

 It leverages the `Executable` interface to represent the command and positional arguments to be executed in the container.

-You could use this feature to run a custom script, or to run a command that is not supported by the module right after the container is ready   .
+You could use this feature to run a custom script, or to run a command that is not supported by the module right after the container is ready.

 #### WithNetwork